egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 That will amount to much.

 ---
-**Hello friends!**
+***Hello friends!***

 This was my last blogpost for this season.
 It's time for a summer break.
-Thank you for reading my articles and joining me in the journey.
+Thank you for reading my articles and joining me in the journey, so far.

 I'll be back to you in September.
-Would you like to get a reminder by email then?
-Make sure you have signed up.
+Would you like to get a reminder by email?
+Then, make sure you have signed up.

 Be blessed!